funkhaus/wp-shopify-js/README.md

-This repo is the Vue plugin for [wp-shopify](https://github.com/funkhaus/wp-shopify), which integrates WordPress, Vue, and Shopify.
+This repo is the Vue plugin for [WP-Shopify](https://github.com/funkhaus/wp-shopify), which integrates WordPress, Vue, and Shopify.

-With this plugin, you can tap into Shopify as the source of truth for prices, quantities, and more for displaying products on your WordPress + Vue site.
+With this plugin, you can tap into Shopify as the source of truth for prices, availability, variants, and more when displaying products on your WP-Shopify site.

 ## Installation